BCDA-APS/use_bluesky/python_installation/README.md

 ## Setup custom environment for Bluesky

-NOTE: This fails on Windows now.
-There is no conda build for the `aps-dm-api` package for windows.

 Run: `conda env create -f environment_20201_1.yml` where the file `environment_20201_1.yml` comes from this directory.

+NOTE: For Windows, run: `conda env create -f win_20201_1.yml`  A few packages (notably `apstools` and `hklpy`) are commented for reasons as noted.

 Since the toolset for running bluesky is under continuous development, the best recommendations change as new software is released.

-The installer will create a new custom conda environment and give it a calendar-based name, such as *bluesky_2020_9* .
+The installer will create a new custom conda environment and give it a calendar-based name, such as *bluesky_2021_1* .
 This will not overwrite preserve previously installed bluesky environments, so they will remain available as fallbacks.

 **NOTE**: You might first get a warning that conda needs to be updated on the server.
 That's ok for now.